kriskowal/lode/README.md

 ascertain the corresponding module identifier of the script.
 If the script is not inside a package, the returned pseudo-package handles the script as a normal Node module.

+## `linkPackage(path, options)`

+returns a promise for the full linkage tree of the given package.
+A linkage tree contains all of the involved packages, identified by their canonical paths, mapped to the corresponding package data.

+Each package descriptor has `path`, `ids`, and `linkage` properties.
+The `path` the unique path of the package.
+The `ids` are all of the public module identifiers, suitable for linking to other packages.
+The `linkage` is a mapping from top-level module identifiers to module data.

+Each module descriptor is either for an internal module or an external module.

+If the module is linked to another package, the descriptor will have `package` and `id` properties for the corresponding module.
+The `package` property is the unique path to the package, suitable for indexing off the root object.

+If the module is provided by the containing package, the descriptor will have `path`, `content`, and `loader` properties.
+The `path` is the canonical path of the file from which the module comes.  `content` is the text of the module, regardless of the language it was written in.
+The `loader` is an object that can either `compile` the content to a factory, `translate` it to JavaScript, or refer to a package with a suitabe interpreter for either the client or server-side.

+Presently, the only loader available is a JavaScript loader that handles the `""` and `".js"` extensions of modules and can only `compile` modules to factories.
+Loaders will eventually be configurable per package.

 ## `package.require(id)`